evesinger/url-shortener/README.md

 - Handles concurrency via database unique constraints and retry logic.
 - Includes basic URL format validation.

+### Intentional Simplifications

+Given the small scope and time limit, some production features were omitted or simplified:

+- No event-driven or asynchronous design
+- No rate limiting, caching, or authentication
+- No horizontal scaling or distributed coordination

 ## How to install

 ./mvnw clean install